 Copy the unsubscribe link and paste it into your code.
 An unsubscribe link is required in all email campaigns.

 Copy the MonkeyRewards badge merge tag and paste it in your code where you want the badge to appear.
 The badge is required for free accounts.

-- Editor Theme
+Code Editor Theme

 Click the Editor theme drop-down menu to change the appearance of the code editor.